BoTreeConsultingTeam/github_commits/README.md

 5. For repository, webhook should be created with payload-url as `localhost:3000/github_commits/create_comment.json` where in url replace `localhost:3000` with your host address.

 6. In Redmine, Go to Administration -> Settings -> General Tab and change text formatting to `Markdown`.
 This will show the comment message properly.

+## Steps to use second feature (github change notification) which moves issues when there is a PR

+1. Create webhook like previous feature but with `/github_commits/github_change_notification.json` as URL.
+Send Pull Request only.

+2. Set ENV Variables like when you did for `GITHUB_SECRET_TOKEN` but for `CURRENT_REDMINE_STATE` (single integer) and `NEXT_REDMINE_STATE` (single integer).

+3. When doing a PR add `#rmXXX` like previous in the title to point which redmine ticket number must be automatically updated.